mflova/mflova-coding-guidelines/python/general.md

   The first parameter must be `cls`.
 Therefore, using `return cls(1,2)` will return an instantiate of the object where the parameters 1 and 2 were sent to the `__init__` method.
-Typycally used to create custom or optional initalizers of the object.
+Typycally used to create custom or optional initializers of the object.
 For example, an object that can be isntanciated from an encoded string would be:

   ```python